joost-morsink/FF-admin-module/doc/arch/database.md

 ## Rolling events back

+Rolling events back can always be done by starting from scratch and reprocessing all events up to the events that need to be rolled back.

 > #### Todo
 >
 > Rolling back events requires more data to be stored in the model, and as such will only be documented in the next phase.